News

 • Several bug fixes.

-New!
 Paralog Companion for Windows Mobile released

 Paralog Companion for Windows Mobile mjnSoft, known for it's line of electronic logbooks for paragliders and general aviation on different platforms, has formed a strategic partnership with Paralog.
 As the first result of this partnership, Paralog for Windows Mobile has been released.

-New!
-Paralog at PIA Symposium
+Paralog at the PIA Symposium

 Paralog Main Screen A new version of Paralog, the world's leading skydiving logbook and flight analysis software, has been introduced at PIA and was well received.
 Most noticeable changes are the fresh user interface, integrated 3D view of GPS tracks, a companion version for Windows Mobile and support for the new N3 by Alti-2.
-The new version is available immediately.

 Infrared support on OSX